-Oracle Multimedia User's Guide for more information about extending support for media formats
+Oracle Multimedia User's Guide

 This exception is raised if you call the getAttribute() method and the audio plug-in raises an exception.

 This exception is raised when the value of the ORDAudio.source attribute is NULL.

 See Exceptions for Oracle Multimedia Objects for more information about these exceptions.